 The boys were so dedicated to their snow shelter cause that they ate in shifts of one so that the others could continue working on the project.
 I quickly found myself with six freezing kids, and two extra man-sized appetites to feed in addition to my crew.
 Teenage boys eat like men on a good day.
 Active teenage boys eat like ravenous wolves every day.
 Lunch was a no-brainer: ten minute tomato soup, perfect grilled cheese, and malted hot chocolate with toasted marshmallows.
 I doubled all batches as I poured and ladled and grilled for the better part of the afternoon.
 Eventually, all necessary parties were satiated and returned to the tundra-like work.

 Enter my ace-in-the-whole-hearty-man-food meal of choice…the Meatball Hoagie Sub Sandwich.
 Meatball Hoagie Sub Sandwiches are full of tender, filling meatballs, zippy marinara sauce, and gooey smoked cheese piled on a toasted bun.
-Thankfully, Meatball Hoagie Subs come together in a flash because they’re made from common pantry and freezer ingredients in about 30 minutes.
+Thankfully, Meatball Hoagie Subs come together quickly because they’re made from common pantry and freezer ingredients in about 30 minutes.
 Not only are the subs time friendly, they are also budget friendly, weighing in at about $1.22 per serving.
 The key ingredient in these hearty sammies is the cheese.
-Parmesan cheese is a perfect to flavor the inside of the meatballs, and the smoked provolone topper gives the entire sandwich a nice, smoky finish.
+Parmesan cheese is a perfect to flavor the inside of the meatballs.
+The smoked provolone topper gives the entire sandwich a nice, smoky finish.
 Seriously…seek out smoked provolone for these Meatball Hoagie Sub Sandwiches and you will be so glad that you did.
 (Look for smoked provolone in the refrigerated section of the deli at the local market.)

 The next time that you find yourself with a hungry crew of snow shelter builders or just a house full of hungry friends chilled from the freezing temperatures outside, know that the recipe is easily doubled or tripled to feed a real crowd.
 If you have more notice and are able to plan ahead, the meatballs are even tastier when made ahead and served the next day.